jopdorp/nln-live/README.md

 To parse a directory with a piece, paste the following in the browser after replacing the path parameter with an absolute path:
 * localhost:1337/piece/parsedir?path=/assets/pieces/stuk2

-There are two pieces already in the package.
-If you want to import those prepend the above path with the absolute path to your nln-live directory
+There are four pieces already in the package.
+If you want to import those prepend the above path with the absolute path to your nln-live directory, for example:
+* localhost:1337/piece/parsedir?path=/Users/your-user-name/GitHub/nln-live/assets/pieces/stuk2

-The second piece is called "stuk1" just raplace "stuk2" with "stuk1"
+The second piece is called "stuk1" just replace "stuk2" with "stuk1"